atheodore95/GRAB-AI.For.SEA-challenge/README.md

 - [Keras](https://keras.io/#installation)
 - [OpenCV](https://opencv-python-tutroals.readthedocs.io/en/latest/)

+Download the data from stanford website and ready the .tgz file in the same directory as all .ipynb notebooks.

 ## Running the Code
 All documentation is inside the notebooks, so you should be able to understand what each line of code does.
+You may required to change the directory path inside the code.

 ### Process Data
 To process and split the data into train, validation and test, use:
 ```
 preprocess.ipynb
 ```
+The training and validation data is split 80:20.
+Aside from splitting, I also augment the training data with sharpen.
+This increased the validation and test accuracy slightly.

 ### Train and Validation
 To train and validate the model, use:
 ```